-How does the Titanic ship compare to Symphony of the Seas?
-Is symphony bigger than you titanic?
+How does the Titanic ship compare to the Symphony of the Seas?
+Is symphony bigger than you, titanic?

-- Titanic carried 2,435 passengers and the Symphony carries 3 times as many 6,680 tons.
+- The Titanic carried 2,435 passengers, and the Symphony carries three times as many 6,680 tons.

-What were the flaws of the Titanic Vs modern cruising and how does that compare to cruise ships now?
-It has been over 100 years since the Titanic’s fate, so how have passenger ships evolved since?
+What were the flaws of the Titanic Vs modern cruising, and how does that compare to cruise ships now?
+It has been over 100 years since the Titanic’s fate, so how have passenger ships evolved?

-What was the world’s Largest Cruise Ship the Titanic met its fate for a number of reason and flaws that today have since been corrected and improved.
-Not enough lifeboats, travelling too fast, ship design and build all contributed to one of the worst maritime tragedies.
+What was the world’s Largest Cruise Ship the Titanic, met its fate for a number of reasons and flaws that today have since been corrected and improved.
+Not enough lifeboats, travelling too fast, and ship design and build all contributed to one of the worst maritime tragedies.

 It was these watertight bulkheads that deemed the Titanic to be “practically unsinkable.”
-But this watertight compartment design contained a flaw that was a critical factor in Titanic’s sinking.
-Each of the individual bulkheads were watertight but the walls separating the bulkheads extended only a few feet above the water line.
-When one compartment flooded the water poured from one compartment into another thus filling them all.
+But this watertight compartment design contained a flaw that was a critical factor in the Titanic’s sinking.
+Each of the individual bulkheads was watertight but the walls separating the bulkheads extended only a few feet above the water line.
+When one compartment flooded, the water poured from one compartment into another, thus filling them all.
 Today ship design is far more technical and has many more safety features.

 Lack of lifeboats